 Enhance your trip with a giraffe feeding, train ride, animal encounter, or a visit to our animal kitchen.

-Join our hands-on, experiential program for homeschoolers (ages 4-15) in a semester of science at the Santa Barbara Zoo!
+Join our hands-on, experiential program for early education learners (ages 3-5) and homeschool students (ages 3-15).
 Our interactive approach fulfills California standards by introducing age-specific content and developing research skills.
-Over each 8-week semester, we help students explore as scientists and field biologists, recording observations, evaluating problems, and developing solutions.
-Classes are grouped by age; fall and spring semesters offered.
+Over each 8-week session, students explore as field biologists, recording observations, evaluating problems, and developing solutions.
+Classes are grouped by age.

-You must be a Santa Barbara Zoo Member to participate in the Homeschool Science program.
+You must be a Santa Barbara Zoo Member to participate in the Zoo School program.